 First, start by thinking of and answering these two questions.

-- Make a short list of your passions that you could pursue as an interest.
+Question #1 – Make a shortlist of your passions that you could pursue as an interest.
 When you look at your list ask yourself this; In 10 years, will you regret not doing this and not taking action on it?

 What do you want people to say about you or about their experience working with you?
-What do you want people to come to you for and use those questions to narrow down what you’re most passionate about?
+What do you want people to come to you for?
+Use the answers to those questions to help narrow down things that you’re most passionate about.

 Think about this.